hustvl/QueryInst/README.md

 * **[News]**
-  * **`Oct, 2021`:** `QueryInst` is now included by `mmdetection` library, new checkpoints and augmented training settings are also involved.
-We suggest you to use the newest `QueryInst` implementation in `mmdetection`, and this repo will be maintained too.
-So feel free to leave some questions here if you get some problems with `QueryInst`.
+  * **`Oct, 2021`:** `QueryInst (ICCV 2021)` is now officially included by `mmdetection` library, with new checkpoints, corresponding logs, and augmented training settings.
+We suggest you to use the newest `QueryInst` implementation in `mmdetection`, meanwhile this repo will be maintained too.
+Issues are welcomed if you have problems using `QueryInst` to reproduce the COCO AP reported in our paper.
   * **`Sep, 2021`:** We are now busy adding `QueryInst` to `mmdetection` library (https://github.com/open-mmlab/mmdetection/pull/6050, https://github.com/open-mmlab/mmdetection/issues/6000).
 The model will be augmented, please stay tuned.
 We will also extend `QueryInst` based on `mmdetection` library to other tasks, _e.g._, panoptic segmentation.